The Perfect One Day in New York Itinerary

 20 West 34 Street | Subway stop: 34 St–Herald Square (B, D, F, M, N, Q, R, W), 33 St (M)

-There are those who say that everyone needs to pay a visit to the Empire State Building on their trip to New York City.
+Many believe that visiting the Empire State Building is a must on their trip to New York City.

 As an alternative, save the Empire State Building for after dinner, or even enjoy dinner at the State Grill and Bar.